ethereum/remix-project/libs/remix-ws-templates/src/templates/introToEIP7702/README.md

 Executing the batched transaction:
 - Go to the the deployed token's **balanceOf** function.
 - Input the first and then the second account to check that each address' token balance has been updated.
-- The is possible because of the 7702 connection between the contract and the first EOA address.
+- This is possible because of the 7702 connection between the contract and the first EOA address.